 Can I split combined traits during breeding or with a trait removal potion?

-Traits cannot be split once combined, but they can be replaced using a trait potion.
+Traits cannot be split once combined, but they can be removed or replaced using a trait potion.

 How do I use a Mysterious Carving in breeding?